IIIF/website/source/event/2019/goettingen/sponsorship.md

 * Acknowledgement by name on iiif.io website and included with event information
 * Acknowledgement by name on June 24nd showcase event plenary program
 * Acknowledgment in June 26th plenary welcome presentations
-* Option of a table for the period of the conference
+* Option of a sponsor table for the period of the conference.
-* Sponsor tables are directly adjacent to area for tea/coffee and lunch
+* Sponsor tables are in a prominent busy location, details will be discussed on application
 * Spaces are available for duration of conference, including Monday Showcase
 * 2x coffee/tea and 1 lunch break per full day
 * Spaces are limited, so table space will be allocated in order of sponsor sign up